Wesmania/peak-soulmates/README.md

 ## WARNING WARNING WARNING

 THIS MOD IS UNDER DEVELOPMENT.
-It doesn't crash at start, but I don't know yet what it does.
-Have fun.
+I played a few games with it and it seems to more-or-less work, but don't be surprised by bugs.

 ## Features